ropensci/roweb3/content/blog/2024-02-23-package-marketing/index.md

 > [rOpenSci's suite packages are featured in our webpage](https://ropensci.org/packages/) and we support the build the documentation in a website with pkgedown.

+Publish a paper about your package is an important aspect for academics developers.
+Traditional journals to publish your package are [The R Journal]() and the [Journal of Statistical Software]().

+> The package that are peer reviwed by rOpenSci have a fast track for publication on the [Journal Open Source Software]().